back

 create_images(image_filepath)

+Since I'm more fluent in React than Python for web apps, I converted the core logic to JavaScript and built it out as a browser-based tool.
 For the design, I found the 98.css design system created by Jordan Scales.
-It gave the site the nostalgic feel I was looking for.
+It's a design system that recreates the Windows 98 UI, which gave the site the nostalgic feel I was looking for.

 Blog image